CORRUPTING THE PROTESTANT REFORMATION

 The misunderstanding of the cry of the Reformation is producing a bitter harvest in our day.
 Let God’s spokesmen now arise and warn the Lord’s people in America that God is insisting we keep His commandments.

-If you read this after 1998 has passed it will be interesting for you to note if, in your experience, what we have stated on the previous pages actually took place.
+If you read this after 1998 has passed, it will be interesting for you to note whether, in your experience, what we have stated in this article actually took place.